junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — Received in the House.
 - 2010-06-30 — Referred to the House Committee on Foreign Affairs.
 - 2010-06-30 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S5716; text as passed Senate: CR S5716; text of measure as introduced: CR S5704)
+- 2010-12-22 — Committee on Foreign Affairs discharged.
+- 2010-12-22 — Committee on Foreign Affairs discharged.
+- 2010-12-22 — Considered by unanimous consent. (consideration: CR H8976)
+- 2010-12-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-22 — Mr. Klein (FL) asked unanimous consent to discharge from committee and consider.
+- 2010-12-22 — On agreeing to the resolution Agreed to without objection. (text: CR H8976)
+- 2010-12-22 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H8976)